Retire in Puerto Vallarta, Mexico

 What advice do overseas retirees have for others considering retiring abroad?

 "Retiring abroad is an exciting prospect, and if Puerto Vallarta is your chosen destination, retirees in the region have some advice for you: explore your options for healthcare and long-term care, research Mexican residency and visa requirements, secure a good lawyer and trustworthy financial advisors, familiarize yourself with the culture and language, and don’t forget to experience as much of the area as possible.
-Lastly, be prepared to meet some wonderful people and make lasting friendships," explained one retiree living in Puerto Vallarta.
+Lastly, be prepared to meet some wonderful people and make lasting friendships," explained a retiree in Puerto Vallarta.

 What are the most challenging aspects of retiring in Puerto Vallarta?